 Any ISU student may utilize SCS for consultation about general mental health issues or to get advice about how to handle a situation in their lives.
 We have on-call counselors Monday-Friday, 8:00am-5:00pm who you may talk to on the phone or in person.
 We also strongly encourage students to utilize our Let’s Talk program.
 Let’s Talk is an informal consultation program staffed by SCS counselors in the Memorial Union, Multicultural Center Reflection Room.
 This is a free, confidential service.

-At times, student request that we reach out to other ISU students.
+At times, student request that we reach out to other Iowa State students.
 Unfortunately, this is not a service that we can provide.
 However, we are very fortunate to have the staff of Student Assistance and Outreach Services (within Dean of Students) as a resource to reach out to students.
-Further, if you are ever concerned about the well-being of an ISU student, you may contact Iowa State University Police Department with your concerns.
+Further, if you are ever concerned about the well-being of an Iowa State student, you may contact the Iowa State University Police Department with your concerns.
 They may be able to conduct or facilitate a welfare check.

-Referring an ISU Student to Student Counseling Service
+Referring an Iowa State Student to Student Counseling Services

-It is very helpful to speak to the student about whom you are concerned and encourage that person to come to SCS for an initial walk-in appointment.
-It is appropriate to offer the phone number, our website, or personal support such as asking if the person would appreciate being accompanied to SCS the first time.
-It may be helpful to be prepared to non-judgmentally describe for the student you are concerned about why you are concerned about then, that you care, and although you may not be able to “fix” what is happening you are committed to helping them get resources to improve their well-being.
+It is very helpful to speak to the student about whom you are concerned and encourage that person to call SCS to schedule an initial appointment.
+It is appropriate to offer the phone number or our website information.
+It may be helpful to be prepared to non-judgmentally describe for the student you are concerned about why you are concerned about them, that you care, and although you may not be able to “fix” what is happening you are committed to helping them get resources to improve their well-being.